anik199/House-Prices-Advanced-Regression-Techniques/README.md

 ## Conclusion

-- The XGBoost regression model performed the best with an RMSE score of 0.123 and an MAE score of 0.075 on the test set.
+- The ensemble model performed the best with an RMSE score of 0.12764 on the test set.
 - Feature engineering and hyperparameter tuning played an important role in improving the performance of the models.
 - Further improvements could be made by incorporating other regression techniques, ensemble models, or deep learning models.